 We’ve done our best compiling a list that from the information we have is all vegan, but it’s always best to contact the company directly if you’re unsure.

-I hiked 2,655 miles without a blister because I wore the kind of running shoes that I wear every day for long runs.
+I hiked 2,655 miles without a blister because I wore the kind of running shoes that I wear every day for long runs (see running therapy).
 I think some people choose hiking boots because they think they will be sturdy, but that usually means heavy.

 World Record Holding Vegan Hiker